Crosby plays 1,000th game as Penguins top Islanders 3-2 - WTMJ

 Associated Press

-PITTSBURGH (AP) — It was one special day for Pittsburgh Penguins star Sidney Crosby — from the beginning to the very end.

-Crosby had two assists in his 1,000th NHL game, and the Penguins beat the New York Islanders 3-2 on Saturday night.
+PITTSBURGH (AP) — Sidney Crosby had two assists in his 1,000th NHL game, and the Pittsburgh Penguins beat the New York Islanders 3-2 on Saturday night.

-“Different experiences (in the past), I’ve tried to treat like a regular day, but that was pretty much impossible today,” Crosby said.
-“The game itself, it was great that we won, but the way I was treated all day was pretty unique.”

 Kris Letang scored twice, including a tiebreaking goal in the third period, as Pittsburgh won for the fourth time in five games.
 Mike Matheson also scored, and Tristan Jarry made 33 saves.